 Modern Slavery Statement

-This Statement is prepared in relations to financial year ending 31st December 2018.
+This Statement is prepared in in relation to financial year ending 31st December 2019

 This statement constitutes HANSGROHE LIMITED'S slavery and human trafficking statement pursuant to s.54 of the Modern Slavery Act 2015 ("Modern Slavery Statement").

 The Modern Slavery Act 2015 prohibits slavery, servitude, forced or compulsory labour and human trafficking ("Modern Slavery").
 HANSGROHE LIMITED is committed to combatting all such forms of Modern Slavery that could in anyway be connected to its business and supply chain.

 About HANSGROHE LIMITED

 Hansgrohe Limited’s principal activities are those of merchandising showers, bathroom and kitchen mixers and bathroom accessories.
 Hansgrohe Limited is a subsidiary undertaking of Hansgrohe SE, a company incorporated in Germany.
 The ultimate parent undertaking is Masco Corporation group ("Masco").

 The Modern Slavery policies and procedures of Masco also apply to HANSGROHE LIMITED and are therefore relevant in ensuring that HANSGROHE LIMITED'S business and supply chain is not connected to Modern Slavery.

 Policies and procedures relevant to ensuring that Modern Slavery is not taking place in HANSGROHE LIMITED'S business and supply chain are as follows: